Fermionic Electroweak Two-Loop Corrections to Drell-Yan and Related Processes: Numerical results

 This section presents results for electroweak corrections to partonic cross-sections.
 IR-divergent QED contributions are excluded according to the factorization scheme described in the previous section.
 For definiteness, we consider an $e^+e^-$ initial-state, with different final state lepton or quark pairs ($\mu^+\mu^-$, $u\bar{u}$, $d\bar{d}$).

 These results are also applicable to Drell-Yan production at hadron colliders, by simply swapping initial and final states for $e^+e^- \to u\bar{u}/d\bar{d}$.
-The full phenomenological description of Drell-Yan production, however, would require the combination with QCD corrections \cite{Altarelli:1978id,Altarelli:1979ub,Anastasiou:2003yy, Bozzi:2010xn,Duhr:2021vwj} and mixed QCD-electroweak corrections \cite{Armadillo:2024ncf,Buccioni:2022kgy,Bonciani:2021zzf}, as well as the simulation of QCD and QED radiation with MC methods, which is beyond the scope of this work.
+However, the full phenomenological description of either process would require the combination with QCD corrections \cite{Altarelli:1978id,Altarelli:1979ub,Anastasiou:2003yy, Bozzi:2010xn,Duhr:2021vwj} and mixed QCD-electroweak corrections \cite{Armadillo:2024ncf,Buccioni:2022kgy,Bonciani:2021zzf}, as well as the simulation of QCD and QED radiation with MC methods (for either Drell-Yan production or $e^+e^-$ collisions), which is beyond the scope of this work.

 The chosen input parameter values are shown in Tab.~\ref{tab:input}.
 Light-fermion masses $m_{f \neq t}$ are neglected everywhere, except within the photon sub-loop self-energies insides of box diagrams, which were discussed at the end of the previous section.
 For the masses of the $u/d/s$ quarks, we use the so-called threshold masses, $\Bar{m}_{u,d,s}$, obtained from a renormalization-group analysis of the running electroweak couplings \cite{Erler:2017knj}.
 To be conservative, the associated quark mass uncertainties quoted in that reference were inflated by an additional factor of about 2.
 As mentioned previously, it is expected that the dependence on the light fermion masses drops out once the virtual NNLO corrections are combined with contributions with an additional light-fermion pair in the final-state, but we nevertheless show their impact in the plots for illustration.